papers-mcce/energyops/README.md

 - Deployment instructions in the directory's README

 ## 7. Replication Checklist

+The following checklist summarizes the steps required to fully replicate the system and experiments described in the paper.
+All required materials and instructions are provided within this repository.

 - [ ] Deploy AWS infrastructure with Terraform
 - [ ] Build and flash custom Tasmota firmware